ARM-software/arm-enterprise-acs/README.md

 ## GitHub branch
 - To pick up the release version of the code, checkout the release branch with the appropriate tag.
-- To get the latest version of the code with bug fixes and new features, use the master branch.
+- To get the latest version of the code with bug fixes and new features, use the REL1.6+ branch.

 ## Server Base System Architecture - Architecture Compliance Suite